Don't miss a thing from RSNA!

 Forster

-Most sports radiologists are familiar with the typical weekend warrior injuries that occur during late-night hockey league games, 16-inch softball playoffs or parents vs. kids soccer matches.
+Most sports radiologists are familiar with the typical weekend warrior injuries that occur during late-night hockey league games, 16-inch softball playoffs or parents vs. kids' soccer matches.
 It’s a rare few who have to learn about injuries that occur in more obscure sports, such as luge, super giant slalom or skeleton.

 When he was named director of medical imaging during the Vancouver 2010 Olympic and Paralympic Winter Games, that is just what Bruce B. Forster MSc, MD, FRCPC, had to do.

-“Preparing for the Olympics requires learning about specific types of injuries that occur in very specific sports,” said Dr. Forster, who is a professor in the Department of Radiology at University of ritish Columbia Faculty of Medicine in Vancouver, Canada.
+“Preparing for the Olympics requires learning about specific types of injuries that occur in very specific sports,” said Dr. Forster, who is a professor in the Department of Radiology at University of British Columbia Faculty of Medicine in Vancouver, Canada.

 For each Olympic Games, the International Olympic Committee (IOC) seeks volunteer radiologists from the host city.
 Dr. Forster’s mentor, Jack Taunton, MD, a leader in the development of clinical sports medicine in Canada, was named chief medical officer for the Vancouver Games and invited him to join the team.